Need some help? Request a call back or call us +44 (0) 203 178 2048

 UK Proposed Civil Partner Visa Financial Requirements

-To obtain a UK proposed civil partner visa, both the applicant and their UK partner must meet certain financial requirements.
+To obtain a UK proposed civil partner visa, the applicant and their UK partner must meet certain financial requirements.
 Specifically, they must demonstrate that they can support themselves financially without relying on public funds.
-This is assessed by seeing whether the UK sponsor earns a sufficient amount of income, or whether the couple have adequate savings to support themselves.
-Applicants must meet one of the three current financial requirements to qualify:
+This is assessed by seeing whether the UK sponsor earns sufficient income or whether the couple has adequate savings to support themselves.
+Additional details can be found in our Appendix FM Financial Requirement guide.

-2. Savings: If the UK partner does not meet the income threshold, they may be able to rely on cash savings to meet the financial requirement.
+• Savings: If the UK partner does not meet the income threshold, they may be able to rely on cash savings to meet the financial requirement.
 The savings must amount to at least £62,500 or more and have been held in the UK for at least six months.

-3. Combination of income and savings: If the UK partner does not meet the income threshold but has some savings, they may be able to combine their income and savings to meet the financial requirement.
+• Combination of income and savings: If the UK partner does not meet the income threshold but has some savings, they may be able to combine their income and savings to meet the financial requirement.

 UK Proposed Civil Partner Visa Accommodation Requirement

-To obtain a UK proposed civil partner visa, the applicant and their UK partner must demonstrate that they have adequate accommodation in the UK that they intend to live in together.
+To obtain a UK proposed civil partner visa, the applicant and their UK partner must demonstrate that they have adequate accommodation in the UK and that they intend to live together.
 The requirements for suitable accommodation typically include:

-1. A place to live: The applicant and their partner must have a place to live in the UK that is suitable for them as a couple.
+• A place to live: The applicant and their partner must have a place to live in the UK that is suitable for them as a couple.
 This can be a rented or owned property, or it can be with family or friends.

-3. Safe and habitable: The accommodation must be safe, habitable, and not pose a risk to the health and safety of the occupants.
+• Safe and habitable: The accommodation must be safe, habitable, and not pose a risk to the health and safety of the occupants.

-4. Documentation: The applicant and their partner must provide documentation to demonstrate that they have suitable accommodation.
+• Documentation: The applicant and their partner must provide documentation to demonstrate that they have suitable accommodation.
 This can include a tenancy agreement or proof of ownership, as well as evidence of bills and other utilities.

 UK Proposed Civil Partner Visa Document List

-Here is a list of the necessary documents that you will typically need to provide when applying for a UK proposed civil partner visa:
+The following is a list of the necessary documents that you will typically need to provide when applying for a UK proposed civil partner visa:

-7. Tuberculosis (TB) test results: You may need to provide evidence that you have been tested for TB if you are from a country where TB is prevalent.
+• Tuberculosis (TB) test results: You may need to provide evidence that you have been tested for TB if you are from a country where TB is prevalent.

 It’s important to note that the specific requirements and documents needed for a UK proposed civil partner visa may vary depending on the individual circumstances of the applicant and their partner.
 While the documents listed above meet the standard requirements, further evidence may be necessary depending on your individual circumstances.